jsdelivr/jsdelivr/README.md

 Feel free to open issues and pull requests if you think something should be added/removed/modified.

 All changes made to this repo are synced to the CDN.
-It can take more than 48 hours for the changes to appear on the website.
+It can take a few minutes for the changes to appear on the website.

 [How jsDelivr works - What makes it special][4]